 Using 'virtual' versions of physical things has become more and more popular in recent years, but what is virtualisation, exactly?

-There is also an added benefit in that it adds extra capabilities on top of existing hardware.
-Virtualisation can be used to add an abstract layer or component that can take the machine's storage or some of its capabilities and divide them across a number of virtual machines.
+There's also the added benefit of creating extra capabilities on top of existing hardware.
+For example, virtualisation can be used to take the machine's storage or some of its capabilities and divide them across a number of virtual machines.

 What is virtualisation?

-Separate virtual software instances are what is known in the industry as virtual machines (VMs) and are managed and coordinated by a single physical machine.
+Separate virtual software instances are known as virtual machines (VMs) and are managed and coordinated by a single physical machine.
 This central computer utilises a ‘hypervisor’, which is a software platform the computer can use to manage the breadth of the VMs it runs.
 Through this hypervisor, it can share important elements like network bandwidth, memory usage, CPU cycles, as well as other computing resources.

 These five computers we've imagined can, through virtualisation, be merged into a single combined machine while at the same time preserving their individuality, allowing workers to use them separately.

 Virtual machines (VMs)

 Virtual machines are one of the elementary units of virtualisation.
 This is best imagined as an independently functioning computer, except that it lacks a normally expected physical presence.
 A virtual machine, when deployed, can open an additional operating system on a single device, and that's including its own software.